Individual Appointments with Academic Skills

 How do I cancel my appointment?

-You can cancel appointments by visiting Book a Stop 1 adviser and clicking ‘Modify/Cancel an existing booking’ and selecting the ‘trash’ icon under ‘Actions’ on the right hand side of the screen.
+You can cancel appointments by visiting book a student services appointment and clicking ‘Modify/Cancel an existing booking’ and selecting the ‘trash’ icon under ‘Actions’ on the right hand side of the screen.
 Try to cancel as soon as you can so that another student can take your place.

 Here are a few additional tips to help: